 Who doesn’t care about the environment?
-To some there is no need to ask, since we assume that everyone around us does.
-However, that is not always the case.
-Unfortunately there is still a lot of work that needs to be done in regards to ways in which we can help our environment.
+While I believe most of us do, we all can do better to help the environment on a daily basis.
+If you are interested in making changes then sustainable fashion should be on your mind.
+While it may not always be the case, raising awareness is helping.
+There is still a lot of work that needs to be done in regards to ways in which we can help our environment.
 One of the ways that has become more prevalent over the last decade is sustainable fashion.
 The serious repercussions that can be caused by the use of agricultural chemicals was first brought to light in 1962, in the book Silent Spring by Rachel Carson.
 It wasn’t until the early 90s that the idea of eco conscious clothing was introduced.
 Two companies that immediately took the responsibility into their hands, ESPRIT and Patagonia.
 In 1992, ESPRIT launched the e-collection, both companies have helped to shape the eco conscious industry today.
 It is the responsibility of everyone to be aware of the potential waste this can cause.
 Especially as consumers we should get informed on the products we are buying and how they are produced as well.
 On the bright side there is an insurmountable amount of information available to the masses now, helping everyone do their part.
 With Earth Day upon us, it seems even more important to get familiar with ways we can help reduce harmful effects on our environment.
 And also the companies making it their duty to help by producing affordable sustainable fashion with wholesale price tags.

 One of the many culprits against the idea of eco conscious clothing is the concept behind fast fashion companies.
 Companies that produce cheaper, accessible, and on trend items.
 The clothing available in these stores come and go just as quickly as the trends change.
 There are a plethora of companies that are deemed fast fashion companies that produce millions of garments contributing to the current unsustainable condition of the industry.
 In 2012 journalist Elizabeth L. Cline wrote the novel Overdressed: The Shockingly High Cost of Cheap Fashion, which began to shine light on how the rise of fast fashion companies and their items impacts the planet, our economy, and the consumers.
 Many companies, such as H&M, began to take note and started to introduce eco friendly lines to their brands.
 These changes have become more prevalent over recent years with fast fashion companies using organic cotton and recycled material to create a certain amount of their garments.